UK says it will make Hamas a banned terrorist organization

-LONDON (AP) — The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization.
+LONDON (AP) — The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization, saying it will no longer differentiate between the group's political and military wings.

-The military wing of Hamas has been outlawed in the U.K. since 2001 but the organization as a whole is not proscribed.
+The military arm of Hamas has been outlawed in the U.K. since 2001 but the organization as a whole is not proscribed.

-Home Secretary Priti Patel, who is in charge of law and order issues, said on Twitter that she had “acted to proscribe Hamas in its entirety.”
+Home Secretary Priti Patel, who is in charge of law and order issues, said she would proscribe the group “in its entirety, including its political wing."

+“This is an important step, especially for the Jewish community," Patel said during a speech in Washington.
+"Hamas is fundamentally and rabidly antisemitic.”

-She said the group “has significant terrorist capability, including access to extensive and sophisticated weaponry, as well as terrorist training facilities.”
+Patel said the group had "significant terrorist capability, including access to extensive and sophisticated weaponry, as well as terrorist training facilities.”

-Foreign Secretary Liz Truss tweeted that “Hamas will be proscribed as a terrorist organization,” saying the move “will help tackle the scourge of antisemitism.”

-A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group.
+A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group, including by flying its flag or wearing a T-shirt to that end.
+The maximum penalty would be 14 years in prison.

+The government said it hoped the banning order would be approved by Parliament within the week and take effect Nov.
+26.

 Hamas, a Palestinian group that opposes Israel’s existence, has governed the Gaza Strip since taking over the area in 2007, a year after it won a Palestinian election.